sanyhmahadi/sanyhmahadi/README.md

 - 👯 I’m looking to collaborate on **Computer Vision Related Project**

-- 👨‍💻 All of my projects are available at [https://github.com/sanyhmahadi](https://github.com/sanyhmahadi)
+- 👨‍💻 All of my projects are available at [Sany H. Mahadi](https://github.com/sanyhmahadi)

 - 💬 Ask me about **CV, ML and NLP**